Which Type of Statistical Uncertainty Helps Evidence-Based Policymaking? An Insight from a Survey Experiment in Ireland: Design of the Survey Experiment

-I obtained total 517 responses that met the aforementioned criteria.
-In the supplemental document, I discuss the possibility of the same participant having completed the experiment more than once, to what extent this possibility could have affected my analysis, and how I checked this possibility.
-In short, it seems unlikely that the data contain those who were able to automatically provide random, poor-quality answers, and bias the estimation of an average treatment effect, even if there had been participants who took the experiment more than once.
+The survey obtained total 517 responses that met the aforementioned criteria.
+In the supplemental document, I discuss (1) the possibility of the same participant having completed the experiment more than once, (2) to what extent this possibility could have affected my analysis, and (3) how I checked this possibility.
+My conclusion is, in summary, that it seems unlikely that the data contain those who were able to automatically provide random, poor-quality answers, and bias the estimation of an average treatment effect, even if there had been participants who took the experiment more than once.

 A small compensation was given to those who completed the survey appropriately.
 The survey was anonymous, and no question was mandatory.
 The study was approved as an ethics review exemption by the University College Dublin Office of Research Ethics in advance; the exemption was appropriate because of the low-risk nature of the survey.
 I obtained an informed consent from all participants and also the confirmation that they are at least 18 years old and an Irish citizen.
 After agreeing on the informed consent form and giving this confirmation, participants proceeded to the first page of the questionnaire, where they were asked to answer demographic questions: gender (female, male, and other/non-binary), age groups (18--24, 25--44, 45--64, and 65 or above), whether they hold a university degree of Bachelor’s or higher (yes or no), and whether they have studied or used statistics previously (yes or no).
-After this, the participants were randomly assigned to one of the four treatment conditions.
-The randomization was set up in the way that all treatment conditions should have received the same number of participants.
-However, the exactly same number per treatment could not be achieved because there was a variation in the number of participants who satisfied the aforementioned necessary criteria to be included in the data.
-The number of responses per treatment was 123 under the lower-uncertainty scenario of the significance framework, 122 under the higher-uncertainty scenario of the significance framework, 128 under the lower-uncertainty scenario of the Bayesian framework, and 144 under the higher-uncertainty scenario of the Bayesian framework.
-After answering the outcome question, the participants proceeded to two separate pages for the manipulation checks.
-The participants were not allowed to go back to a previous page in the questionnaire.